microsoft/BotFramework-Composer/docs/testing_debugging.md

 Make sure that if your bot is configured to use a `MicrosoftAppId` & `MicrosoftAppPassword` that you are providing values for these fields in the BF Composer _Settings_ page.

+_BF Emulator's tunneling software (ngrok) has expired_

+The BF Emulator has a dependency on the [ngrok](https://ngrok.com/) tunneling software.
+This tunnel will expire and the BF Emulator will need to reconnect to the tunnel to be able to connect to your running bot.
+In this scenario you should see a red notification in the bottom-right corner of the BF Emulator that when clicked will open up the notifications panel.
+A message those be there with the option to reconnect to ngrok.

-#####During testing of your bot, you may see the following in the chat control:
+###### During testing of your bot, you may see the following in the chat control:

 _Object reference not set to an instance of an object_

-This happens when there is an error in the Language Generation template being referenced in a dialog.
+This usually happens when there is an error in the Language Generation template being referenced in a dialog.

 _Value cannot be null.
 Parameter name: activity_